elasticio/postgresql-component/README.md

 #### SQL Query
 Put your SQL expression to `SQL Query` for further execution.
 You can put only one SQL query or several queries with delimiter `;`.
 All queries are executed in one transaction.
-All changes will rollback, if something wrong with one of execution.
+All changes will rollback if something wrong with one of the executions.
 Also if you want to use prepared statements in your query, you need define prepared statement variables like this way `sqlVariableName = @MetadataVariableName:type` where:
 1. `sqlVariableName` - variable name in sql expression;